-Our major competitors include the seismic equipment manufacturers who sell equipment on financed terms, offer leases with purchase options and offer short term rentals of their products.
+The major competitors for our Leasing Business included seismic equipment manufacturers who sell equipment on financed terms, offer leases with purchase options and offer short term rentals of their products.
 In addition, some seismic contractors might have excess equipment available for lease from time to time.
-We face lesser competition from several companies that engage in seismic equipment leasing, but this competition has historically been fragmented and our competitors have not had as extensive a seismic equipment lease pool nor as wide geographic presence as we do.
+We faced lesser competition from several companies that engage in seismic equipment leasing, but this competition has historically been fragmented and our competitors did not have as extensive a seismic equipment lease pool nor as wide geographic presence as we did.
 We compete for seismic equipment leases on the basis of (1) price, (2) delivery terms, (3) availability of desired equipment and (4) location of equipment.
-We believe that our infrastructure and broad geographic presence also provide a major competitive advantage by contributing to our operational efficiencies.
+We believed that our infrastructure and broad geographic presence also provided a major competitive advantage by contributing to our operational efficiencies.